ossd-s25/project-evaluation/lucide_evaluation.md

 Each member of your group should attempt to configure the development environment for this project.
 Complete the following for each member:

-Name:
+Name: Brizen Britt

-Operating system:
+Operating system: MacOS

 Was the installation successful? (if not, explain what went wrong and what you did to try to remedy it.)
+Yes

 How long did the whole process take?
+5 min to update my version of Node.js and to install pnpm.

 ---